-Make sure you use Facebook and Instagram stories so people can see what’s happening at your restaurant in real-time.
-You can also pay to boost posts to get more traffic on your social media content so more people are exposed to your posts.
-Consider using a tool like CoSchedule to plan out your social media posts for an entire week so you don’t forget to post regularly.
+Make sure you use Facebook and Instagram stories so people can see what’s happening at your restaurant in real time.
+You can also pay to boost posts to get more traffic on your social media content, so more people are exposed to your posts.
+Consider using a tool such as Zoho Social to plan out your social media posts for an entire week so you don’t forget to post regularly.

 Everyone needs to buy insurance at some point, so it’s wise for insurance agents to make it easy for prospects to find them.
-Create a modern, engaging website that describes your services, and make sure people know exactly what they need to do to get a quote.
-It’s also a good idea to put a chatbot on your website so leads can initiate a chat with you in real-time.
+Create a modern, engaging website that describes your services, and make sure they know exactly what they need to do to get a quote.
+It’s also a good idea to put live chat on your website so leads can initiate a chat with you in real time.

 Insurance agents can also generate leads by starting a referral program.
 Ask former or current customers to keep you in mind the next time they hear about a friend or family member looking for insurance.
 You can also offer incentives to those who refer you, such as a gift card or movie tickets.